 - Persistent sores that do not heal over time

 - White or reddish patches that develop on the inside of the mouth

 - Lumps, rough spots, or thickening of the skin inside of the mouth

 - Feeling that something is caught in your throat

 It is important to contact your dentist right away if you notice any of these changes in or around your mouth.
 However, it is important to note that in early stages most oral cancers have no symptoms and remain undetected unless seen by a dentist.
 This is one of the many reasons regular dental care is so important!

-The doctors and staff at Research Triangle Dental invite you to schedule your Comprehensive Oral Evaluation, Diagnostic X-Rays and oral cancer screening to ensure optimal oral health.
+The doctors and staff at Research Triangle Dental in Durham invite you to schedule your Comprehensive Oral Evaluation, Diagnostic X-Rays and oral cancer screening to ensure optimal oral health.
 Call us today at (919) 596-7447.